bandprotocol/bandchain/spec/bandchain-spec.md

 [sec:msg-request-data]: #MsgRequestData

 Requests a new data based on an existing oracle script.
 A data request will be assigned a unique identifier once the transaction is confirmed.
 After sufficient block validators report raw data points.
-The result of data request will be written permanently to the blockchain for further uses.
+The results of data requests will be written permanently to the blockchain for further uses.

 **Parameters**